-Citizens for Self-Governance (CSG) is a right-wing political organization tied to Eric O'Keefe that is campaigning for an Article V convention to amend the U.S. Constitution.
+Citizens for Self-Governance (CSG), formerly John Hancock Committee of the States and doing business as Convention of States Foundation, is a right-wing political organization led by Mark Meckler and Eric O'Keefe that is campaigning for an Article V convention to amend the U.S. Constitution.

 CSG's website states that it "will elevate awareness and provide resources, advocacy, and education to support organizations and individuals exercising their rights to govern themselves."
 CSG has sued the IRS over its investigation of whether certain politically active organizations were incorrectly filing as non-profits.
 Through its "Convention of States" project, CSG promotes an effort to amend the U.S. Constitution pursuant to Article V, which provides that thirty-four states (two-thirds) can trigger a convention to propose an amendment, which must then be ratified by 38 states (three-fourths).